FlyingFathead/dvr-yolov8-detection/README.md

 You can use i.e. the `utils/batch_humdet_yolo8_opencv2.py` to run YOLOv8 batch detection on video files, suitable for offline use if you need to go through pre-existing video files.

 ## Changes
+- v0.1501 - fallback to non-CUDA modes if CUDA not supported
 - v0.15 - webcam support added!
    - you can edit the `config.ini` and set the input to webcam
    - or, run the main program with: `--use_webcam --webcam_index X` (where X is your webcam index)